 The entire team will function under a 36-hour policy.
 If a disruption occurs inside or outside of practice, all affected parties will have 36 hours to bring the issue to the coach’s attention.
 After 36 hours, both if the issue was addressed or not addressed, the disruption will need to be forgiven by the affected parties.
 This policy applies to coaches, athletes, and parents.

 **REMEMBER: We are a close working team.
 Your conduct towards one another sets the tone for the entire squad and season.
-Please help your Coaches and Captains as much as possible, they have a difficult and demanding job and need you support.**
+Please help your Coaches and Captains as much as possible, they have a difficult and demanding job and need you support

 HANDBOOK GUIDELINE COMPLIANCE